AgnesHendrickx/MTE/documentation/artdem.rst

                                  # if 1st run was done with less el (and cuboid function), yet to be done.

          ## ONLY BENCHMARK = 5 (FLANKSIM) ##
-         subbench = 'west'  # 'south', 'east', 'north', 'west', shifts topo features, and obs paths.
+         subbench = 'south'  # 'south', 'east', 'north', 'west', input parameters imported from flanksim
+                    # have priority over any choice made here.
+So if this is used, make sure to
+                    # comment out the import line in section below!
+         global_run = False

          ## ONLY BENCHMARK = -1 (DEM) ##
+         art_DEM = True  # if True, path/topo file (+ header) produced by art_DEM.py read in.
+                         # Please note other values specified below for IGRF and magnetization etc.

+         ## BENCHMARK == -1 OR 5 ##
          add_noise = False  # if True, noise is added to the DEM after loading in from file.
-         Nf = 1  # noise amplitude between -Nf and Nf, value added to the z-coor of the middle node
+         Nf = 1.5  # noise amplitude between -Nf and Nf, value added to the z-coor of the middle node
                    # on the top/bottom surface.
-Only relevant if add_noise = True
+Only relevant if adding noise, increasing this value,
-         art_DEM = True  # if True, path/topo file (+ header) produced by art_DEM.py read in.
-                         # Please note other values specified below for IGRF and magnetization etc.
+                   # increases the amount of noise superimposed on the DEM.

    2. In ``MTE.py``, fill the required parameters.

       .. code-block:: python
          :caption: **/main/MTE.py**
          :linenos:
-         :lineno-start: 294
+         :lineno-start: 325
          :emphasize-lines: 14,15,16,17,18,19,22,26,30,45,46,47,48,49

          if benchmark == '-1':